 - independent medical practitioners (to undertake the second independent assessment)

 - psychiatrists (required if one or both of the initial assessments was unable to determine that the person is competent to make a decision).

 The SCENZ group will also hold a list of willing nurse practitioners.
 Nurse practitioners can be involved in the planning of assisted dying with the person and their whānau, and can be with the person to administer medicines or supervise self -administration if that is what the person chooses.

 More information about these roles can be found in the Providing Assisted Dying Services information sheet.

 If a person requests assisted dying from a medical practitioner who does not provide assisted dying services due to a conscientious objection, the medical practitioner is legally required to inform the person of their objection and tell the person they have the right to ask the SCENZ group for the name and contact details of a medical practitioner who is willing to participate in assisted dying.

-A person will also be able to contact the SCENZ group directly for help to find a medical practitioner if they do not want to speak to their own medical practitioner about assisted dying.
+A person will also be able to contact the SCENZ group for help to find a medical practitioner through the Te Whatu Ora Clinical Team, if they do not want to speak to their own medical practitioner about assisted dying.

 The SCENZ lists and information held will be secure.
-The lists will be drawn on by the SCENZ group, who will work with the Assisted Dying Service secretariat at the Ministry, to connect eligible people with practitioners as required.
+The lists will be drawn on by the SCENZ group, who will work with the Clinical Advisor team at Te Whatu Ora, to connect eligible people with practitioners as required.